Kartik97/ML/README.md

-# ML
-ML Assignments at IITD are included here
+# ML Assignments given at IITD are included here